richardkorneisel/intro-to-python/readme.md

 # Intro To Python

 ## Learning Objectives

-* Review the history and background of the Python programming language
+- Review the history and background of the Python programming language
-* Compare/contrast Python and JavaScript
+- Compare/contrast Python and JavaScript
   Learn how to run Python code by file and in a REPL
-* Review various parts of the Python Language, including:
+- Review various parts of the Python Language, including:
-    * Syntax
+  - Syntax
-    * Variables
+  - Variables
-    * Fundamental Data Types
+  - Fundamental Data Types
-    * Collections
+  - Collections
-    * Conditionals
+  - Conditionals
-    * Functions
+  - Functions

-## Framing
+## Framing (5 min / 0:05)

 ### What is Python?

 Python is a high-level, general purpose programming language created by Guido van Rossum in 1991.
 It is the fifth most used programming language behind Java, C, C++, and C#.
 Python can be used for data science, devops, or general purpose programming.
 In this class, we will be using it as a server-side "back-end" programming language.

 Python has a couple attributes that make it unique:

-* Meaningful Whitespace -- indentation signifies code blocks
+- Meaningful Whitespace -- indentation signifies code blocks
-* Duck typing -- the types of variables are inferred rather than explicitly declared
+- Duck typing -- the types of variables are inferred rather than explicitly declared
-* Community -- there are **so** many Python libraries
+- Community -- there are **so** many Python libraries
-* Easter Eggs -- Python is named after Monty Python, and there are a bunch of easter eggs built into the core language
+- Easter Eggs -- Python is named after Monty Python, and there are a bunch of easter eggs built into the core language

 ### The Zen of Python

 Tim Peters, one of the original Python users wrote the following poem on the philosophy behind the Python language.

 ```
 Beautiful is better than ugly.
 Explicit is better than implicit.